-Enhancing palatability is only one of their many functions though.
-They have also been used for healing, or calling out to the gods and goddesses.
-In a pre-refrigeration age, they played a key role in preserving food – and masking off flavors.
+Herbs and spices have been used to flavor foods almost as long as people have been eating – but enhancing palatability is just one of their many functions.
+Certain varieties have also been used for healing and in a pre-refrigeration age, they played a key role in preserving food – and masking unsavory flavors.

-Fortunately for us, though, there was a large study on spicy food done in China recently.
-Close to a half million adults were included.
-Even after adjusting for confounding variables, such as age, income/education level, health condition and smoking status, as a group, those who consumed spicy food most often had a 14% lower risk of death compared with those who ate this food less than two times a week.
+Fortunately for us, there was a large study on spicy food in China a few years back.
+Close to a half-million adults were included, and even after adjusting for confounding variables, such as age, income level, education level, health condition, and smoking status, those who consumed spicy food most often had a 14% lower risk of death compared than those who ate spicy food less than two times a week.

-Note that this study does not prove that chili reduces mortality.
-No cause and effect was established.
-However, there are some theories as to why this relationship between chili and lower mortality exists.
+Note that this study does not prove that chili reduces mortality, as no cause and effect were established.
+However, there are some theories as to why this relationship between chili and lower mortality exists:

-No one herb or spice is a “magic bullet,” but adding these gifts from the garden to your daily cooking regimen can be just one-more-thing you do to help your body function at its best.
+No one herb or spice is a “magic bullet,” but adding these gifts from the garden or spice rack to your daily cooking regimen will not only make your dishes more delicious, but it can also be just one more thing you do to help your body function at its best.